-As well as directing in the St. Paul's theatre, Mr. Macgregor teaches theatre and acting, with classes rooted in understanding the relationship between theatre and the socio-political conditions in which it is made.
+As well as directing the St. Paul's School theatre, Mr. Macgregor teaches theatre and acting, with classes rooted in understanding the relationship between theatre and the socio-political conditions in which it is made.
 As such, courses on Shakespeare are as much of an exploration of the modern world as courses on contemporary theatre are a lens through which to explore classical philosophy.
 Mr. Macgregor has directed over 70 productions, professional and amateur, including national and international tours.
 He is a Life Fellow of the Royal Society of Arts.

 Mr. Macgregor lives in Kitt with his wife, the novelist Virginia Macgregor, their daughters, Tennessee and Somerset, and their wandering cat, Sebastian.
 Mr. Macgregor enjoys spending time with his family and is an aspiring playwright, whilst Mrs. Macgregor's work is published by HarperCollins (young adult fiction) and Little, Brown (adult fiction).
 Her work is critically acclaimed and has been translated into over a dozen languages.